LEAF-BoiseState/WRF_HYDRO-R2/README.md

 * [VI.
 Main Simulation Sequence](#VI-Main-Simulation-Sequence) - **main command sequence for repeated simulations**
 * [VII.
 Function Reference List](#VII-Function-Reference-List) - *list of defined commands*
 * [VIII.
 Appendix](#VIII-Appendix) - *links to supporting documentation*
 <br>

 ## I. Overview
 This container repository uses the NCAR NWM<sup>[1](#1)</sup> and rwrfhydro<sup>[2](#2)</sup> repositories as submodules.
 UNIX shell functions have been defined to automate core tasks and reduce them to a single command.
 Further information can be found in the WRF-HydroV5 Technical Manual<sup>[3](#3)</sup>.

+The main tasks involved are as follows.
+First `clone` this repository then build the model which produces a run directory with the
+WRF-Hydro/NWM executable.
+This complete process is described below in the [III.
+Build](#III-Build) section.
+Next, follow the a sequence of six commands described in the section, [VI.
+Main Simulation Sequence](#VI-Main-Simulation-Sequence).
+These commands can easily be repeated for different input arguments to vary, routing configurations, domains, forcing types, time periods, etc.  Exploring beyond the commands you may want to experiment with modifying default parameter values for variables of interest found in the two input namelist files, `hydro.namelist` and `namelist.hrldas`.
 <br><br>

 ## II.
 Manifest